adelrioj/pennylane-challenge/README.md

 The UI should implement the UI mockup provided above (it should be more detailed based on the mockups).

 ## Comments, assumptions, and future work
 - I used Postgres as the DB as it was provided by default by fly.io.
+To import the recipes, I used the seeds mechanism, but for a production system, I would have used a RecipeImportService/Task.
 - I have not setup any Redis cache for the application for simplicity.
 In a production environment it's a must.
 For the same reason, I will not implement any pagination or authentication, or any other mechanism that we would like to have in prod, but it's not relevant for this exercise.
 - In a proper production-focused app, I would have used an API backend and a separate frontend.
 This improves the scalability and maintainability of the application, and also the separation of tasks in the user stories.
 - I have not used docker or docker-compose for this project, but I would have it in any professional project, at least for the local dev env.